 Expected disbursements outside the company from surplus and foundation funds to be repaid to contributors are excluded from the ANW.
-Liability items which are treated as retained earnings for the EEV calculation (contingency reserves, price fluctuation reserves, the unallocated portion of policyholders' dividend reserves and general reserves for bad debts) have been added to the ANW on an after-tax basis.
-Assets and liabilities which are not held at market value on the balance sheet, such as bonds categorized as "held to maturity" and "bonds for reserve matching", loans, real estate, and debt, are valued at market for the purpose of the EEV calculation, and differences between the market and book values of these assets and liabilities have been included in the ANW on an after-tax basis.
-Unrecognized past service liability and unrecognized actuarial gains and losses for retirement benefit obligations are deducted from the ANW on an after-tax basis.
+Liability items which are treated as retained earnings for the EEV calculation (contingency reserves, reserve for price fluctuation, the unallocated portion of policyholders' dividend reserves and general allowance for possible loan losses) have been added to the ANW on an after-tax basis.
+Assets and liabilities which are not held at market value on the balance sheet, such as held-to-maturity debt securities and policy-reserve-matching bonds, loans, real estate, and loans payable, are valued at market for the purpose of the EEV calculation, and differences between the market and book values of these assets and liabilities have been included in the ANW on an after-tax basis.
+Unrecognized prior service costs and unrecognized actuarial differences for unfunded retirement benefit obligations are deducted from the ANW on an after-tax basis.